mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 ### Training

-Vanilla fine-tuning refers to train the whole UNet while freezing the CLIP-TextEncoder and VAE modules in the SD model.
+Vanilla fine-tuning refers to training the whole UNet while freezing the CLIP-TextEncoder and VAE modules in the SD model.

 To run vanilla fine-tuning, we will use the `train_text_to_image.py` script following the instructions below.